nsrau/azure-docs.it-it/articles/container-instances/container-instances-environment-variables.md

 ## <a name="azure-portal-example"></a>Esempio del portale di Azure

-Per impostare le variabili di ambiente quando si avvia un contenitore nella portale di Azure, specificarle nella pagina **Avanzate** quando si crea il contenitore.
+To set environment variables when you start a container in the Azure portal, specify them in the **Advanced** page when you create the container.

-1. Nella pagina **Avanzate** impostare il criterio di **riavvio** *su in* caso di errore
+1. On the **Advanced** page, set the **Restart policy** to *On failure*
-2. In **variabili di ambiente**immettere `NumWords` un valore `5` per la prima variabile e immettere `MinLength` il valore `8` per la seconda variabile.
+2. Under **Environment variables**, enter `NumWords` with a value of `5` for the first variable, and enter `MinLength` with a value of `8` for the second variable.
-1. Selezionare **Verifica + crea** per verificare e quindi distribuire il contenitore.
+1. Select **Review + create** to verify and then deploy the container.

 ![Pagina del portale che mostra il pulsante di abilitazione e le caselle di testo delle variabili di ambiente][portal-env-vars-01]

-Per visualizzare i log del contenitore, in **Impostazioni** selezionare **contenitori**, quindi **log**.
+To view the container's logs, under **Settings** select **Containers**, then **Logs**.
 Analogamente all'output illustrato nelle sezioni precedenti sull'interfaccia della riga di comando e PowerShell, è possibile visualizzare come il comportamento dello script è stato modificato dalle variabili di ambiente.
 Vengono visualizzate solo cinque parole, ognuna con una lunghezza minima di otto caratteri.

 ![Portale che visualizza l'output del log del contenitore][portal-env-vars-02]